-The 300 point list I took was from the Combined Army list, not a Sectorial, just the plain old CA. The other advantage is the you can also take Morats as part of the force to bulk out your Order Pool with pound-for-pound still the toughest line troops in the game, the Morats.
+The 300 point list I took was from the Combined Army list, not a Sectorial, just the plain old CA. The other advantage is you can also take Morats as part of the force to bulk out your Order Pool with pound-for-pound still the toughest line troops in the game, the Morats.

-I also failed to do this, focussing on the tricks in the list rather than the game I would have to play.
+I also failed to do this, focus on the tricks in the list rather than the game I would have to play.
 I put the list together with the goal of testing out the rules for a few models though, so the outcome of the game was secondary to having some fun with stuff I hadn’t used.

 The list looked like this:

 The Anathematic » Hacker (EI Hacking Device) Umbra Legates » (Hacking Device Plus) Unidron Batroids » Forward Observer Unidron Batroids » Forward Observer Speculo Killer » Combi Rifle Smoke Grenade Malignos » Lieutenant Shasvastii Noctifer » Spitfire Malignos » Forward Observer Total SWC: 5.5 Total Points: 297 Generated with Infinity Pool

 I have had a Speculo Killer for ages, and even got it painted!
 It seemed like a great idea to throw it down on the table and see what an infiltrating shapeshifter with a Monofilament weapon could carve up.
 TL;DR it was uninspiring.

 Having read and re-read the rules for Impersonation and TO:Camo, my goal was to try the rules in action.
 This was my first mistake because I forgot about other rules like ARO and drop smoke grenades.